theonedev/onedev/readme.md

 ![Job Executor](doc/images/job-executor.png)

-### Create Build Spec in a Breeze
+### Set up CI/CD  in a Breeze

-Build spec is defined in a yaml file together with your code, and OneDev provides a GUI to create the build spec without any learning curve.
+CI/CD configuration is defined in a yaml file together with your code, and OneDev provides a GUI to generate the file without any learning curve.

 ![Cispec](doc/images/build-spec.gif)